dask/dask/docs/source/executor.rst

 Pure Functions by Default
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+By default we assume that all functions are pure.
+If this is not the case you
+should use the ``pure=False`` keyword argument.

-We associate a key to all computations.
+The executor associates a key to all computations.
+This key is accessible on
+the Future object.

 .. code-block:: python